2023 Best Value Dentistry Schools in Massachusetts

 Best Massachusetts Schools for Affordable Quality in Dentistry

-Our analysis found Tufts University to be the best value school for dentistry students who want to pursue a degree in Massachusetts.
-Located in the large suburb of Medford, Tufts is a private not-for-profit college with a fairly large student population.
+Our 2023 rankings named Tufts University the best value school in Massachusetts for dentistry students.
+Located in the suburb of Medford, Tufts is a private not-for-profit school with a large student population.

 In-state tuition fees for undergraduate students at Boston U are $59,816 per year.